 Under the PRA's liquidity rules, Santander UK plc and its subsidiary Cater Allen Limited form the RFB Domestic Liquidity Sub-group (the RFB DoLSub), which allows them to collectively meet regulatory requirements to manage liquidity risk.
 Each member of the RFB DoLSub will support the other by transferring surplus liquidity in times of stress.

 31. SHARE CAPITAL

 Group

 Ordinary shares

 of £1 each

-ned and fully paid share capital No. £m
+capital No. £m

-1 December 2023, 1 January 2024 and 31 December 2024 7,060,000,000 7,060
+)23, 1 January 2024 and 31 December 2024 7,060,000,000 7,060

 32. OTHER EQUITY INSTRUMENTS